 The Size Nomenclature Review Group met several times during 2003 and 2004 to discuss revision of the weight-count standards.
-Although the group considered the transition to a per pound sizing system similar to that used by the plum industry, they felt that the sizing system similar to that used by the plum industry, they felt that the nectarine and peach industries would be better served by adjusting the weight-count standards already in place.
+Although the group considered the transition to a per pound sizing system similar to that used by the plum industry, they felt that the nectarine and peach industries would be better served by adjusting the weightcount standards already in place.
 The Size Nomenclature Review Group also believed that they could recommend modifications to the standards that would smooth the marketing transition between varieties packed in the early season and those packed in the midseason to late-season.